Queen Elizabeth the Queen Mother: Duchess of York

-After a successful royal visit to Northern Ireland in July 1924, the Labour government agreed that Albert and Elizabeth could tour East Africa from December 1924 to April 1925.
+After a successful royal visit to Northern Ireland in July 1924, the Labour government agreed that Elizabeth and Albert could tour East Africa from December 1924 to April 1925.
 The Labour government was defeated by the Conservatives in a general election in November (which Elizabeth described as "marvellous" to her mother) and the Governor-General of Anglo-Egyptian Sudan, Sir Lee Stack, was assassinated three weeks later.
 Despite this, the tour went ahead, and they visited Aden, Kenya, Uganda, and Sudan, but Egypt was avoided because of political tensions.